CogentRoleplayCommunity/FogentRoleplay/src/Magic/Fellcraft/Naturecraft/Naturecraft.md

 Allows the user to dragongrowth from their mouth.
 In addition, the plant growth the user produces has an odd dark coloring to it.
 This plant growth has a mind of its own, spreading to everything around it.
 The raw destructive power is terrifying, as given the right circumstance things can quickly go out of hand.

-#### Absorb Ichor: Nature
+#### Absorb Fellblood: Nature

-Large amounts of plant life can be used to absorb Ichor.
+Large amounts of plant life can be used to absorb Fellblood.
 This can be done with forests, crop fields, or large gardens.

 #### Bludgeon, Pierce, Slash Resistance

-By achieving a CL 3 check, for the cost of 1 Ichor a character may gain resistance to this element equal to the points invested in this Fellcraft.
+By achieving a CL 3 check, for the cost of 1 Fellblood a character may gain resistance to this element equal to the points invested in this Fellcraft.
 For each resistance point gained, gain a weakness level to Fire damage.
 This effect has a duration of 1 hour.